-- 19.1 The directors, together whom form the Trustee Board, shall be: - 19.1.1 the Officers, who are Lead Directors; and - 19.1.2 the co-opted directors who represent each of the Professional Sectors; and - 19.1.3 up to four additional co-opted directors (roles and functions reviewed annually). - 19.2 No one may be appointed a director if they would be disqualified from acting under the provisions of article 22. - 19.3 All directors must meet the Society's Key Skills and Experience (KSE) Requirements of a Trustee Director before standing for either election or appointment. - 19.4 The minimum number of directors shall be seven and the maximum shall be sixteen. - 19.5 A director may not appoint an alternate director or anyone to act on their behalf at meetings of the directors.
+- 19.1 The directors, together who form the Trustee Board, shall be: - 19.1.1 the Officers: and

+- 19.1.2 the Chair of the Membership and Professional Standards Committee; and - 19.1.3 the Chairs of each of the Professional Sector councils; and - 19.1.4 up to two Elected Members; and - 19.1.5 up to three additional co-opted directors (roles and functions reviewed annually). - 19.2 No one may be appointed a director if they would be disqualified from acting under the provisions of article 22. - 19.3 All directors must meet the Society's Key Skills and Experience (KSE) Requirements of a Trustee Director before standing for either election or appointment. - 19.4 The minimum number of directors shall be seven and the maximum shall be fourteen. - 19.5 A director may not appoint an alternate director or anyone to act on their behalf at meetings of the directors.